home-assistant/home-assistant.io/source/_integrations/matrix.markdown

 {% configuration %}
 name:
   description: Setting the optional parameter `name` allows multiple notifiers to be created.
-The notifier will bind to the service `notify.NOTIFIER_NAME`.
+The notifier will bind to the service `matrix.NOTIFIER_NAME`.
   required: false
   default: notify
   type: string